 There is no fee if you pay the minimum payment every month.

 If you miss a payment, a $35 late fee will be incurred.

 Credit lines vary depending on your creditworthiness.

 Strengths of the card

-The Ashley Furniture credit card enables you to buy the furniture you've been longing for now—and pay it off later, often without interest (if you follow the rules carefully and pay off your bill in full before the 0% interest offer ends).
+The Ashley Furniture credit card enables you to buy the furniture you've been longing for now—and pay it off later, often without interest.

 Here's what experts and consumers liked best about the Ashley Furniture credit card: